ynadji/advent/README.md

 ## 2021

-I'd like to get better at Prolog so I'm going to try to do it all in Prolog.
+I've always wanted to improve my Prolog, so let's try to use it for AoC!
-When a solution lead me to learn something interesting or useful about Prolog, I'll include it in a list below.
+When a solution led me to learn something interesting or useful about Prolog, I'll include it in the list below.
 Sometimes those examples will have a comment at the beginning of the file explaining the approach and what I learned.
 A resource I found myself revisiting constantly was Markus Triska's excellent [The Power of Prolog](https://www.metalevel.at/prolog) page.
 If you're interested in getting